Lab 1 Solutions

 >>>

 When our code passes all of the doctests, no output is displayed.
-Otherwise, the number of tests that fail will be displayed.
+Otherwise, information about the tests that failed will be displayed.

-To use Ok to run doctests for a specified function, run the following command:
+To use Ok to test a function, run the following command (replacing FUNCTION

 print("DEBUG:", x)